Markusgp/Untangle/README.md

 # Untangle
 Untangle is a architecture recovery & visualization tool for analyzing Java codebases, their software entities, and their internal dependencies.
-Untangle features no ads, tracking, cloud, server, and is completely open-source.
+Untangle features no ads, tracking, cloud, server, source code pollution, and is completely open-source.

 **Untangle is part of a research study - please fill out our [short survey](https://docs.google.com/forms/d/e/1FAIpQLSdklKw3WTpTMkxsHGbBROVpRa4UMqqKAwNolv2vco42i0Tv8Q/viewform) after trying out the tool.
 Thank you!**